-According to Forbes, “turnover can cost employers 33 percent of an employee’s annual salary.”
-This means that if the employee’s annual median salary is $45,000, replacing them will cost the company $15,000, in addition to the $45,000.
-This estimate covers advertising or recruiter’s fees; interview and post-interview expenses (pre-employment tests, checking references, etc.), signing bonuses, if offered; and onboarding and training costs.
+The cost of turnover can add up to 33 percent of an employee’s annual salary.
+This means replacing an employee whose annual median salary is $45,000 will cost your company an additional $15,000.
+This estimate covers advertising or recruiter’s fees, interview and post-interview expenses (pre-employment tests, checking references, etc.), signing bonuses, and onboarding and training costs.

-On the other hand, virtual assistant replacement cost only involves fees for advertising and hiring via an online platform.
+On the other hand, replacing a virtual assistant only incurs whatever fees you pay for advertising and contracting via an online platform.

 Which option is right for you?